-On the evening of June 9 in the Church-in-the-Gardens, Miss Edna Muller and Joseph Johns Hardie, both of Richmond Hill, were married.
-The Rev. A. M. Ellis, of Richmond Hill, was the officiating clergyman and Mrs. George C. LeBlanc was the organist.
-Mr. Hardie is a son of George E. Hardie, for fourteen wears with the Sage Foundation Homes Co.
+On the evening of June 9 in the Church-in-the-Gardes Miss Edna Muller and Joseph Johns Hardie, both of Richmond Hill, were married.
+The Rev. A. M. Ellis, of Richmond Hill was the officiating clergyman and Mrs. George C. LeBland Was Hill and Mrs. the organist.
+Mr. Hardie is a son of George E. Hardie for fourteen wears with the Sage Foundation Homes Co.

 Miss Muller's gown was cream crepe and lace with a veil fastened with orange blossoms.
-The matron of honor was weil fastened with orange blossoms.
-The matron of honor was Mrs. M. Norman Mitchell, who wore an apple green chiffon gown, while the maids, Misses Marjorie Wright and Rebecca Hardie, wore dresses of peach taffeta.
-All the bouquets were the old fashioned spring flowers and fitted in with the costumes of the period of 1860.
-The best man was Henry W. Wright and the ushers Arthur Sheridan and Ward Har-
+The matron of honor was Mrs. M. Norman Mitchell, who wore an apple green chiffor gown, while the maids, Misses Marjorie Wright and Rebecca Hardie, wore dresses of peach taffeta.
+All the bouques were the old fashioned spring flowers and fitted in with the costumes of the period of 1860.
+The best man was Henry W. Wright and the ushers Arthur Sheridan and Ward Hardington and Ward Hardington.